timkelty/craftcms-classmate/README.md

 }
 ```

-Since this is a simple JSON file, it is easily consumable by Javascript, too!
+Since this is just a JSON file, it is easily consumable by Javascript, too!

 ```js
 import classmate from "../../config/classmate.json";